KishoreIthadi/ichatbot/README.md

 6. **ValidationErrorMsg**

-   This property takes simple text as input and will be displayed above textbox/file upload controls when validation is failed
+   This property takes simple text as input and gets displayed above textbox/file upload control when validation fails

    "ValidationErrorMsg": "Invalid email" **OR** "ValidationErrorMsg": "Supported .png extension"

    *Note* recommended to provide text less than 50 characters for better UI

-   In case ValidationErrorMsg is empty, default messages will be shown to the user upon failed validation
+   In case ValidationErrorMsg is empty, default messages will be shown

-7. **SearchInQueries** && 8. **SearchKeywords**
+7. **SearchInQueries** **SearchKeywords**

    These two properties work in sync.
 SearchInQueries takes true or false as input.